 It is HCC's desire that suggestions and/or complaints be dealt with informally in a relational manner.
 When this fails, or when this is an uncomfortable situation, HCC students, faculty, and staff are given the opportunity to make suggestions or complaints in writing.
 These are dealt with in as timely a manner as possible.
-A submission box and forms are found near the student mailboxes.
+Suggestions/Complaints can be submitted online at www.heartlandcollege.edu under the "Connect" tab.
 A person submitting a suggestion or complaint may either identify themselves or remain anonymous.
-Submissions are collected weekly, stored in a database, and forwarded to the appropriate administrator for resolution.
-Decisions are discussed with those who identify themselves, or stored in the database when given anonymously.
+Electronic submissions are received by HCC Office personnel, stored in a database, and forwarded to the appropriate administrator for resolution.
+Decisions are discussed with those who identify themselves, or are stored in the database when given anonymously.